yoriiis/step-manager/README.md

 The CSS selector used in the template to identify the step.

-_The parameter is a public instance fields._
+_The parameter is a public instance field._

 #### `optionalStep`

 `Boolean`

-Declare if the step is optional and can be submit without validation.
+To declare if the step is optional and can be submit without validation.
 The validation is set on the `canTheStepBeDisplayed` function.

-_The parameter is a public instance fields and is optional._
+_The parameter is a public instance field and is optional._

 #### `canTheStepBeDisplayed`